How Depression Leads to Insomnia

 What Is the Link Between Depression and Insomnia?

-• Sleep disruption – Individuals with depression often experience altered sleep patterns, finding it hard to achieve restorative sleep.
+• Sleep disruption: Individuals with depression often experience altered sleep patterns, finding it hard to achieve restorative sleep.

-• Rumination – The tendency to overthink or obsess about problems at night can exacerbate sleep difficulties, creating a cycle that fuels both depression and insomnia.
+• Rumination: The tendency to overthink or obsess about problems at night can exacerbate sleep difficulties, creating a cycle that fuels both depression and insomnia.

-What Should You Expect from Depression Treatment Services?
+What to Expect from Depression Treatment

-• Lifestyle changes – Guidance on nutrition, exercise, and relaxation techniques can also play a significant role in managing symptoms.
+• Lifestyle changes: Guidance on nutrition, exercise, and relaxation techniques can also play a significant role in managing symptoms.